typedb/typedb-docs/02-clients/01-studio.md

   `explainables` methods for results.
 - [**Transaction status**] (Circle (●) icon) indicator — transaction activity indicator.
 Green if there is a transaction opened by TypeDB Studio at this moment.
-Grey if there is no opened transaction.
+Gray if there is no opened transaction.
 Rotating animation — TypeDB Studio processing the query or the results (including additional API calls).
 - [**Close transaction**] (x icon) button — close active transaction without committing the results.
 - [**Rollback transaction**] (U-turn (⟲) icon) button — revert the transaction results without closing it.